OpenCAGE/AssetEditor/README.md

 ## Coming soon

 Intended functionality for upcoming versions includes:
-- Ability to import/export material mappings.
+- Ability to configure material mappings (still looking at how the system works).
-- Ability to open models PAK (should be soon-ish, then exporting).
+- Ability to export models (potential import support too, will see).
 - Ability to export/import scripts (lots of work still to do).
 - Ability to preview images when selecting them.